IowaDave/AVR_Watchdog_Timer/README.md

 # AVR_Watchdog_Timer
 Perhaps the most useful internal timer found in AVR-based microcontrollers and Arduino development boards.

 Why?
-Because it can wake the microcontroller up from the deepest sleep modes.
+Because it can wake the microcontroller (MCU) up from the deepest sleep modes.
 Also, it can help to rescue a system from errors that halt the progress of code execution.
 No other internal timer can deliver those two results.

 Similar to the other timers, the Watchdog can be used to establish non-blocking loops, that is, code that needs to repeat over and over at regular intervals without tying up the CPU.
 It cannot provide PWM, however.

-The following are notes to myself as of June 2022, regarding the watchdog timer found in AVR microcontrollers including:
+The following are notes to myself as of June 2022, regarding the watchdog timer found in AVR MCUs including:
 * ATmega328 (Arduino Uno, Nano)
 * ATmega32u4 (Arduino Leonardo, Micro)
 * ATtiny2313, ATtiny24,44,84, ATtine25,45,85
 * No doubt many others; they all seem to work more or less the same way.

+The most complete documentation for using the Watchdog Timer, including code examples, will be found in the datasheet for the MCU being used.

 ## The AVR Watchdog (WD)